-Hurricane season lasts from June to November for the Atlantic, peak season is from mid-August to late October.
+Hurricane season lasts from June to November for the Atlantic, and peak season is from mid-August to late October.
 The Eastern Pacific hurricane season begins in May and runs until the end of November.
-Although the thought may be hurricanes are coastal storms, the threat isn’t limited to the coastline, more areas of the country are susceptible than you think.
-In addition to all Atlantic and Gulf of Mexico coastal areas, the southwest and the Adirondacks areas in the east can experience heavy rains and floods from hurricanes.
+Although the thought may be hurricanes are coastal storms, the threat isn’t limited to the coastline.
+More areas of the country are susceptible than you think.
+In addition to all Atlantic and Gulf of Mexico coastal areas, the Southwest and the Adirondacks areas in the East can experience heavy rains and floods from hurricanes.

 To start, prepare an emergency kit (with necessary supplies, food and medicine) and make a communication plan.
 Identify your area’s evacuation routes to determine where your family will meet, and how everyone would get there should you need to evacuate.

 Keep trees and shrubs around your home well-trimmed to make them more wind resistant, and make sure rain gutters and downspouts are clear.
 Bring in any outdoor furniture, decorations, etc. along with anything else that’s not secured.